-CTVR’s industry-informed research programme provides the platform for the execution of commercially-relevant research and the development of commercially-relevant outputs.
-These outputs are commercialised through the transfer of the technologies to our industry partners, to spinout companies set up by entrepreneurial researchers and to 3rd party companies.
+CTVR’s industry-informed research programme provides a platform for the development of commercially-relevant outputs.
+These outputs are commercialised through the transfer of the technologies to industry partners, to spin-out companies set up by entrepreneurial researchers and to 3rd party companies.

-Research activities lead to creation of new IP and new patents, followed by incorporation into company technology & product roadmaps.
-In this way, CTVR contributes substantially to the companies’ competitive and financial advantage.
+Industry partners motivate the critical problems addressed in the core research programme.
+Research activities lead to creation of new intellectual property and patents which can be incorporated into company technology and product roadmaps.
+In this way, CTVR contributes substantially to partner companies’ competitive advantage.

-CTVR has created and licensed technologies to multiple 3rd-party (non-core partner) companies including; Decawave, Taoglas, Eblana Photonics, Xylophone Optics, Airvod, Sequoia Smart Solutions, Pantrx, Brim Brothers, Dell, Gemalto and others.
+CTVR has licensed technologies to multiple 3rd-party (non-core partner) companies including; Decawave, Taoglas, Eblana Photonics, Xylophone Optics, Airvod, Sequoia Smart Solutions, Pantrx, Brim Brothers, Dell, and Gemalto.